auth0/docs/articles/api/authentication/_delegation.md

 //get a delegation token
 var options = {
-  id_token: "your id token", // The id_token you have now
+  id_token: "YOUR_TOKEN", // The id_token you have now
-  api: 'firebase', // This defaults to the first active addon if any or you can specify this
+  api: 'YOUR_API_TYPE', // This defaults to the first active addon if any or you can specify this
   scope: "openid profile" // default: openid
 };